genesiscommunitysuccess/docs/docs/03_server-modules/06_state-machine/02_basics.md

 ```

 **fromStates** : With this method you can specify what is the possible transition of Trade status.
 In above example possible transitions are: DRAFT to OPEN, DRAFT to CLOSED, DRAFT to CANCELLED
-**onEvent** : It provides event information which can be used to get information like event user, event time etc.
+**onEvent** : It provides event information, which can be used to get information like event user, event time, etc.

 You can click to view the [whole file for this example state machine](/server-modules/state-machine/examples/) and see how each of the events is handled.